arsyad12/tickets_BE/README.md

 git clone https://github.com/arsyad12/tickets_BE.git
 ```

-2. Change directory to Be_Blanja
+2. Change directory to tickets_BE

 ```sh
 cd tickets_BE